qwnidhi/tictactoe/README.md

 # tictactoe
-this is a tictactoe game made by using Html,CSS and Js TicTacToe is a game for two players who take turns marking the spaces in a three-by-three grid with X or O.
+This is a Tic-Tac-Toe game made by using HTML, CSS, and JS.
+TicTacToe is a game for two players who take turns marking the spaces in a three-by-three grid with X or O.